DBT Mindfulness Exercises: Skiing Guided Imagery

 About This Exercise

-I regularly encourage clients to use DBT mindfulness exercises in my therapy practice.
-Over the years, I've found that guided imagery for stress is a highly effective relaxation technique.
-Whether you choose to sit or lie down, these techniques provide a calming foundation for managing stressful situations and improving sleep.
+I regularly encourage clients to use DBT mindfulness activities in my therapy practice.
+Over the years, I’ve found that guided imagery for stress is one of the most effective techniques for calming the nervous system and promoting emotional regulation.
+Whether you choose to sit or lie down, these imagery-based practices provide a powerful foundation for managing stress and improving sleep—especially in the busyness of everyday life.

-Today, I'm sharing a DBT mindfulness exercise script that takes participants on a journey down a mountain slope.
-It weaves together the metaphor of skiing with core dialectical behavior therapy principles, offering a practical way to integrate mindfulness into your daily life.
+Today, I’m sharing a DBT mindfulness exercise script that takes participants on a guided journey down a mountain slope.
+It uses the metaphor of skiing to weave together core dialectical behavior therapy principles in a way that’s both grounding and empowering.
+Whether you’re just beginning to explore mindfulness or are looking for new ways to integrate DBT skills into everyday life, this script offers a practical and imaginative entry point.

 The Power of Guided Imagery in DBT